bdambrosio/AllTheWorldAPlay/README.md

 ## Installation
 This will get better, but for now:
 - clone repo
-- in utils, run exl_server.py^1
+- in utils, run exl_server.py[^1]
     - you will need to make minor path changes
+- in utils, run tti_serve.py, a simple wrapper around stabilityai/sdxl-turbo, for image generation
+- finally, run your scenario from <localrepo>/src directory

+Ideas / contributions (via PRs?) most welcome.

-[^1] a simple wrapper around exllamav2.
+[^1]: a simple wrapper around exllamav2.
 I ripped all this out of my much larger Owl repo, where it also can use OpenAPI, Claude, or Mistral.
 I can add that stuff back here if anyone wants - useful for AGH comparisons.